Garathd/vidx-video-sharing/README.md

 If I was to get more users with more videos I would definitely implement the menu seperation of categories and also add a feature to each video to report users if content is deemed innappropiate by users.
 If someone gets 3 reports on their account then their profile is automatiacally deleted from the system.
 It works more or less the same as if a video gets -5 vote on a video.

-I think another cool feature would be if a username is clicked then it brings you that users profile where you can see information about them as well as posts on their page.
+I think another cool feature would be if a username is clicked then it brings you that users profile where you can see information about them as well as posts on their page and also the ability to send messages to other users.
 The way it currently works is that if a username is clicked than the videos are ordered by that user.

 The ability to search videos is also a feature I would definitely implement at a latter stage if I was to get more videos and it was something initially that I was seriously considering doing in the first version of this application.